Facoltà di Economia

 Technical Requirements

 • Students must bring a laptop with internet access.
-(Room I4 provides university network access and a power outlet at each workstation.)
+(The room provides university network access and a power outlet at each workstation.)

 • The use of PCs is strongly recommended over tablets, iPads, or similar devices, as the exam requires managing two simultaneous active windows.